 Studies have found promising results of the actions of turmeric on inflammation however, one study found that turmeric was more effective at joint inflammation prevention rather than reducing the joint pain itself.1 One review found that 8-12 weeks of turmeric supplementation was sufficient in reducing arthritis symptoms.2

-The curcumin in turmeric is a powerful antioxidant which helps to keep the body clear of damaging free radicals.
+The curcumin in turmeric is a powerful antioxidant that helps to keep the body clear of damaging free radicals.
 Free radicals are unstable molecules that damage surrounding molecules leading to the damage of tissues and cells.
 Antioxidants neutralise free radicals thus helping to protect our cells and tissues.

 Sadly, turmeric is often poorly absorbed by the body so liquid supplements or through food are the best ways to get it into your body.
-BetterYou’s Daily Oral Turmeric Spray is one supplement option I’d suggest considering.
-With a natural orange taste and easy application this spray is definitely one of the easiest methods of absorption!
-For more information check out this spray with our friends over at Jan de Vries Healthcare.

 2) Devil’s Claw